 Information architecture concerns the structure and organization of a product’s content.
 It reduces cognitive load and helps users navigate products, find information, and complete tasks with ease.
 To plan a product’s information architecture, designers develop a product’s taxonomy by organizing, classifying, and labeling content items based on similarity.
 Next, designers determine a product’s information hierarchy and define how users will navigate that structure.

 Wireframes outline a product’s basic structure.
-Wireframes are the first step in planning a product’s interface design, and can be sketched by hand or drawn with digital design tools.
+Wireframes are the first step in planning a product’s interface design, and can be sketched by hand or drawn with digital design tools like Mockplus.
 Wireframes serve as blueprints for product development and focus solely on layout and object placement.